Extreme Cold Weather Safety Tips

 - Third degree: Skin turns red, pale or white.

-- Fourth degree: Pain lasts for more than a few hours and skin may develop dark blue or black.
+- Fourth degree: Pain lasts for more than a few hours and skin color may begin turning dark blue or black.
 See a doctor immediately if these symptoms arise.
 Gangrene is a real threat.

 Frostbite First Aid